pu2clr/SI4735/examples/README.md

 ## Example 06 - Bandwidth filter test (9 band SW Receiver with OLED)

 This example is a 9 band SW receiver based on SI4735.
 It shows the selection of the bandwidth of the channel filter for AM reception (in this case SW).
 The choices are: 6, 4, 3, 2, 2.5, 1.8, or 1 (kHz).
-With this resource, you can separate  two stations in adjacent channels.
+With this resource, you can separate  two stations in adjacent channels. __You can use the same schematic shown for the examples 03 and 04__.

+Click [here](https://github.com/pu2clr/SI4735/blob/master/examples/SI4735_06_SW_OLED_FILTER_TEST/SI4735_06_SW_OLED_FILTER_TEST.ino) to see this example.

 __Click [here](https://youtu.be/dN1s3RoXGos) to see a video about this example__.